 It's almost Yuletide!
 A festive time of the year, where Christmas trees are aglitter with lights, and children get presents through the chimney from Santa.

 Confused by some of these words?
 You'll see some wonderful English Christmas words this time of year.
 Some are intimately associated with this festive season.
-Whether you are a native speaker or learning English as a second language, this list of 100 Popular Christmas Words in English (and their meaning) will help you expand your vocabulary.
+Whether you are a native speaker or learning English as a second language, this list of 100 Popular Christmas Words in English (and their meanings) will help you expand your vocabulary.

 What are Christmas words and phrases?